sambdavidson/community-chess/README.md

-#Community Chess
+# Community Chess

-##A democratized chess game with the world.
+## A democratized chess game with the world.

+Gonna be lots of fun. :)